-For a creature of habit like myself, adjusting to new living situations can be very draining.
+For an introverted creature of habit like myself, adjusting to new living situations can be very draining.
 I've had trouble getting myself to create art again because I haven't really felt like myself, but I was finally able to do something today despite the constant interruptions and my lack of energy.

 The pencil drawing of the fist (below) was the last sketch I created at my last apartment before getting extremely busy with the moving situation.
 My husband and I have now been at our new place for 5 nights.
 Yesterday I decided to start with some pencil eye studies in my sketchbook after having tried to create a watercolor painting the night before which simply didn't work out.
 Today I finally went for a watercolor painting again.
 At the beginning I didn't like it at all and almost gave up, but I decided to work through it.
 It's not the best I've done, but I'm happy I decided to finish it.
 I am trying not to be very hard on myself at the moment and went for a subject that I have been successful at before.